DrBBQ/bayesian_deep_learning_tutorial/README.md

 ## Referencing

 If referencing content from this tutorial, please reference the book Enhancing Deep Learning with Bayesian Inference by Matt Benatan, Jochem Gietema, and Marian Schneider.
-Bibtx reference:
+Bibtex reference:
 ```@book{benatan2023enhancing,
   title={Enhancing Deep Learning with Bayesian Inference: Create More Powerful, Robust Deep Learning Systems with Bayesian Deep Learning in Python},
   author={Benatan, M. and Gietema, J. and Schneider, M.},